 - a.
 Audit Committee

 - b.
 Nomination and Remuneration Committee

 - c.
 Stakeholders' Relationship Committee

 - d.
 Corporate Social Responsibility Committee.

-- e.
-Risk Management Committee

 The details of the Committees along with their composition, number of meetings and attendance at the meetings are provided in the Corporate Governance Report.